 Dubravka Knežević (“To the last breath”, SCENA no. 5/6, 1995)

-In 2016, DAH Theater celebrated 25 years of existence and work.
-The first book on DAH Theater – “DAH Theater – A Sourcebook” was published by Lexington Books, edited by Dennis Barnett, professor of drama and literature at Koi College, Iowa.
-Contributors in the book, text written about DAH Theatre were given by eminent artists from all over the world, but also from Serbia, and the preface was written by Eugenio Barba, the famous director and founder of Odin Theater.
+In 2016, DAH Theater celebrated its 25th anniversary as the first book on DAH Theater was published – “DAH Theater – A Sourcebook” published by Lexington Books, edited by Dennis Barnett, professor of drama and literature at Koi College, Iowa [USA].
+In the book, eminent artists from all over the world as well as natives from Serbia contributed texts about the DAH Theater; with a foreword written by Eugenio Barba, the famous director and founder of the Odin Theater.